QCrBox/QCrBox/docs/how_to_guides/deploy_qcrbox_to_a_vm.md

 - Open `https://<domain>` and log in with the credentials printed at the end (user `admin`; also valid for the Django admin at `/admin`).
+- Create accounts for other people at `https://users.<domain>` (LLDAP web UI, restricted to the `lldap_admin` group).
 - Credentials are kept at `/root/qcrbox-credentials.txt` in the VM (`multipass exec qcrbox-vm -- sudo cat /root/qcrbox-credentials.txt`).
 - Manage the VM with `multipass stop|start|delete qcrbox-vm`.
-- Re-running the provisioner rerolls all secrets again; note that this wipes the Authelia data volume (its database is encrypted with the old key) and thereby existing TOTP enrolments.
+- Re-running the provisioner rerolls all secrets again; note that this wipes the Authelia and LLDAP data volumes — **all user accounts, passwords and TOTP enrolments are recreated from scratch**.